-Written By: Kate Pauley
+Written By: Jonathan Zalesne

 In recent years, there has been a resurgence of interest in the therapeutic use of psychedelics, a group of substances known for their mind-altering properties.
 While psychedelics have a long history of recreational use, their potential as powerful tools in the therapeutic space has been gaining recognition and validation through a growing body of scientific research.
 In this blog post, we will explore the promising benefits of psychedelics in the field of therapy and mental health.